paul-heyse/Medical_KG_rev/README.md

 Medical_KG_rev is a sophisticated multi-protocol API gateway and orchestration system that unifies fragmented biomedical data from 10+ diverse sources into a coherent knowledge graph with advanced retrieval capabilities.
 The system addresses the critical challenge faced by healthcare researchers, pharmaceutical companies, and medical informaticists: **data fragmentation across incompatible APIs, formats, and standards**.

-**Recent Updates**: The system has successfully implemented coordinator pattern architecture with ChunkingCoordinator and EmbeddingCoordinator, decomposed biomedical adapters into modular structure with shared mixins, enhanced error handling with domain-specific translation, and integrated S3-compatible object storage with Redis caching for durable pipeline artifacts.
-Active development continues on PDF processing pipeline integration.
+**Recent Updates**: The system has successfully implemented coordinator pattern architecture with ChunkingCoordinator and EmbeddingCoordinator, decomposed biomedical adapters into modular structure with shared mixins, enhanced error handling with domain-specific translation, and integrated S3-compatible object storage with Redis caching for durable pipeline artifacts. **Torch Isolation Architecture**: The main gateway is now completely torch-free, with all GPU-intensive operations (PDF processing, embeddings, reranking) moved to dedicated gRPC services running in Docker containers.
+This enables independent scaling, resource isolation, and simplified deployment.

 ### Key Features